Elquiorra/Elquiorra/README.md

 ### Hey there, I'm Justin 👋
 ---
 Nice to meet you!
-I am an active Game Application and Technology Major 🎮☺
+I am an active Game Application and Technology Major Student 🎮☺

 <table width="100%">
   <thead>